-Sometimes a restaurant comes into your sphere and you wonder where it’s been all your life.
-You don’t know how you ever lived without its agnolotti cacio e pepe, which melts in your mouth creating an explosion of flavor.
-Or the signature lobster fettucine.
+Sometimes a restaurant comes into your sphere and you wonder where it’s been all your life: Alice restaurant NYC is one of those special spots.
+Because once you’ve tried Alice’s agnolotti cacio e pepe, which melts in your mouth creating an explosion of flavor, or the signature lobster fettucine, you will wonder how you ever lived without it.
 Then there’s the crudo.
-Mind.
-Blown.
-This place is special, and Alice restaurant one to add to your standby neighborhood spot.
+Mind blown.
+These reasons are just a few, why Alice restaurant in NYC is a restaurant to add to your standby neighborhood list.

-We discovered Alice through their sister restaurant, Osteria 57, another gem of a find.
-When you look up the address, you will likely say, “I walk by there all the time”.
-Chances are though, you have not yet stopped in, to one of the best neighborhood Italian joints in the city.
+We discovered Alice NYC through their sister restaurant, Osteria 57, which is another gem of a find.
+When you arrive at Alice, you will likely say, “I walk by there all the time.”
+However, chances are you have not yet stopped into the restaurant, which is one of the best neighborhood Italian joints in the city.
 It’s also a place that you can actually get a reservation without pledging your first born.
-You’ll return again and again.
-Here’s our review of Alice restaurant.
+This is our review of Alice restaurant in NYC.

-On the charming stretch of W. 13th with small neighborhood restaurants, Alice restaurant is your go-to Italian spot.
-For the summer and warmer months, they have outdoor sidewalk tables on the relatively quiet street.
-Indoors though is a vibe-y wine bar where their personality really shines through.
-Music, dark and intimate atmosphere and decor that’s elevated rustic make it a great spot for a 2nd date and beyond.
+Alice is on a charming stretch of W. 13th that’s filled with small neighborhood restaurants.
+For the summer and warmer months, Alice has outdoor sidewalk tables on the relatively quiet street, which creates a cosy bistro vibe.
+However indoors turns into a vibe-y wine bar, and this is where their personality really shines through.
+Ambient music with a dark, intimate atmosphere and a decor that’s elevated rustic make Alice’s a great spot for a 2nd date and beyond.